-- 284. As described in section F when explaining the non-duplication and complementarity of the project with other funding sources, the formulation of this proposal has taken into account the planned investments in the SORB and has carefully identified the activities that are complementary to the country's efforts and planning and has ensured that the project activities can deliver adaptation results by themselves.
-None of the proposed activities depend on any other investments to be made by other sources or stakeholders.
-The proposed activities focus on targeted groups and areas to ensure that the adaptation results are verified.
-When addressing issues with the national institutions, the proposed activities have a precise and stringent scope so that the objectives of the project are clear, and their outputs and outcomes can be monitored. - 285.
+- 267. As described in section F when explaining the non-duplication and complementarity of the project with other funding sources, the formulation of this proposal has taken into account the planned investments in the SORB and has carefully identified the activities that are complementary to the country's efforts and planning and has ensured that the project activities can deliver adaptation results by themselves.
+None of the proposed activities focus on targeted groups and areas to ensure that the adaptation results are verified.
+When addressing issues with the national institutions, the proposed activities have a precise and stringent scope so that the objectives of the project are clear, and their outputs and outcomes can be monitored. - 268.
 To increase the resilience of the SORB population and ecosystems to flooding the project activities are organized in five distinct components.